silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 If you wish to add CSS or JavaScript for your component, you may also make `Requirements` calls in this method.

+### Defining new fragments

+Sometimes it is helpful to have one component write HTML into another component.
+For example, you might have an action header row at the top of your GridField that several different components may define actions for.

+To do this, you can put the following code into one of the HTML fragments returned by an HTML provider.

+	$DefineFragment(fragment-name)

+Other `GridField_HTMLProvider` components can now write to `fragment-name` just as they would write to footer, etc.  Fragments can be nested.

+For example, this component creates a `header-actions` fragment name that can be populated by other components:

+	:::php
+	class HeaderActionComponent implements GridField_HTMLProvider {
+		public function getHTMLFragments($gridField) {
+			$colSpan = $gridField->getColumnCount();
+			array(
+				"header" => "<tr><td colspan=\"$colspan\">\$DefineFragment(header-actions)</td></tr>"
+			);
+		}
+	}

+This is a simple example of how you might populate that new fragment:

+	:::php
+	class AddNewActionComponent implements GridField_HTMLProvider {
+		public function getHTMLFragments($gridField) {
+			$colSpan = $gridField->getColumnCount();
+			array(
+				"header-actions" => "<button>Add new</button>"
+			);
+		}
+	}

+If you write to a fragment that isn't defined anywhere, or you create a circular dependency within fragments, an exception will be thrown.

 ### GridField_ColumnProvider

 By default, a grid contains no columns.
 All the columns displayed in a grid will need to be added by an appropriate component.